BDC Hamburger Icon

 Often, startups and growing businesses demand that the founders do everything, including research, HR, marketing and accounting.
 While having your hand in every aspect of your business may feel natural and even necessary, learning to delegate responsibilities can reduce stress and propel your company forward.
 Delegation is how you work smarter, not harder, as an entrepreneur.

-If being an entrepreneur was easy, it wouldn’t feel as satisfying as it does when success finally comes.
-Pain doesn’t last forever, especially if you’re prepared with these “first aid” tips.
-Failing in business – but growing in character, experience and wisdom – is beneficial for personal and professional growth.
+If being an entrepreneur were easy, success wouldn’t feel so satisfying.
+Pain doesn’t last forever, especially if you’re prepared with these tips.
+Failing in business — but growing in character, experience and wisdom — is beneficial for personal and professional growth.
 With each startup, certain pain points may lessen while new ones appear.
 When they do, embrace and work through them on the path to success.

 BDC Logo